-The University assigns some faculty members to duties that span the academic year only (academic-year appointees) and others to duties that span the twelve-month calendar year (fiscal-year appointees).
+The University assigns academic year appointees to duties that span the academic year and fiscal year appointees to duties that span the twelve-month calendar year.

 Academic year duties include all duties and responsibilities associated with the academic-year calendar (from the beginning of the fall semester though the end of the spring semester), as determined by the Dean and/or department chair.
 Fiscal-year duties include all duties and responsibilities associated with the University's fiscal year (July 1 through June 30).

 Each of the colleges and schools establishes its own formula for compensating academic-year appointees who perform duties between the end of one academic year and the beginning of the next.
-When such a compensation formula is some percentage of the academic-year salary, the academic year referenced to calculate payment is the previous, not the forthcoming, academic year.